Sexual Assault or Rape

 - Give Options.
 Somebody who has experienced sexual assault or rape may feel they have had power and control taken away from them.
 This means the most important thing is to respond in a way that increases their choice over what happens next.
 You can simply ask them what they need or want.
 They might not make the same decision you would; however, only they can decide what is best for them.
 You can help them explore options but avoid telling them what they should do.

-- Sexual Assault Referral Centre (SARC).
+- St Mary's Sexual Assault Referral Centre Manchester.
+Saint Mary’s Sexual Assault Referral Centre (SARC) provides a comprehensive and co-ordinated forensic, counselling and aftercare service to all genders living in the Greater Manchester area who have experienced rape or sexual assault, whether this has happened recently or in the past.
 If you are not currently based in Manchester, you can find your local Sexual Assault Referral Centre (SARC) by searching the NHS website.

 - Manchester Rape Crisis (MRC) is a confidential support service run by women for women and girls who have been raped or sexually abused.
 They will listen, without judgement and with respect, to what you have to say.
 Their staff are fully trained and experienced to hear and respond with knowledge and caring.